Lost City Hydrothermal Field: Biology

 Lost City and other hydrothermal vent systems support vastly different lifeforms due to Lost City's unique chemistry.
 A variety of microorganisms live in, on, and around the vents.
 Methanosarcinales-like archaea form thick biofilms inside the vents where they subsist on hydrogen and methane; bacteria related to the Bacillota also live inside the vents.
 External to the vents, archaea, including the newly described ANME-1, and bacteria, including Pseudomonadota, oxidise methane and sulfur as their primary sources of energy.

 Lost City also supports a variety of small invertebrates associated with the carbonate structures, including small corals, snails, bivalves, polychaetes, amphipods, and ostracods.
 Desmophyllum corals and nematode worms have been observed living on the carbonate chimneys.
 Other animals such as tube worms and giant clams that are abundant in typical black smoker vents, however, are absent from Lost City.
 A variety of crabs, shrimp, sea fans, and jellyfish have also been observed at the field.

 Macrofauna are rare around the vent field, though larger organisms do visit the field on occasion.
 Visitors can include wreckfish, grenadiers, and even sharks.
 Arrowtooth Eel have been observed at the Lost City field, which have a massive depth range of -120 m to -4800 m.

 Significance

 Lost City provides geologists, chemists, and biologists a working ecosystem for the study of life in extreme environments and other processes driven by abiotic production of methane and hydrogen by serpentinisation.

 Similarities to other locales

 The Lost City vent field shares a number of characteristics with the Prony Bay vent field near New Caledonia in the Pacific Ocean.
 Both are locations of moderate temperature which produce abundant hydrogen gas and methane.
-Prony Bay, however, is significantly shallower (less than 50 m) than Lost City (around 800 m).
+Prony Bay is significantly shallower than Lost City, at less than 50 m below the surface compared with around 800 m for Lost City.
 It is host to unique biology, including the extremophile Alkaliphilus hydrothermalis.

 Another alkaline hydrothermal vent, the Strytan Hydrothermal Field, has been identified off the north coast of Iceland.
 It is significantly shallower and fluids are primarily supplied by fresh, terrestrial water.

 The Von Damm Vent Field found in the Caribbean Sea is also situated atop an ocean core complex.